AJ Rivas

-I’m a game lead and producer who somehow convinces teams to follow my ideas and even make them fun.
+I’m a game lead and producer who inspires teams to create.
 While I spend most of my time wrangling design documents, organizing playtests, and keeping projects on track, I also dive into the creative side with pixel art, UI, and animation.
 Basically, I wear a lot of hats to make sure the final game feels cohesive and exciting.
 At the end of the day, I love creating intuitive experiences that get players to forget about the concept of time.

 Paparazzi Pursuit was my first fully polished game beyond jams and class projects.
 I led the team from start to finish—managing timelines, coordinating development, and ensuring creative and technical alignment.I also designed and animated all 2D characters, environments, and effects, while running playtests to refine the game.This project marked a major step in my growth as both a creator and leader, teaching me how to bring a vision to life through collaboration and iteration.

-As lead pixel artist, I created all UI and most in-game items, guided other artists to maintain a cohesive style, and gave design feedback with concrete solutions.
-I also pushed for more interconnected mechanics.Though I didn’t help shape the initial concept, a challenge for understanding the vision, I adapted and produced sprites that fit the game’s fantasy aesthetic.
+As co-producer and lead artist, I created all UI and most in-game items, guided a multidisciplinary team to maintain a cohesive style, and gave design feedback with concrete solutions.
+I also pushed for more interconnected mechanics, such as the rewards system, that shifted the game from being solely an interactive novel to a piece of playable media.The game has been released on Steam and garnered much attention, with thousands of downloads and reviews.

 You're stuck in a time loop of a 9 to 5 office job.
 Complete mundane tasks before the time is up and the day repeats itself.Although this game is technically an "anti-work" statement, I ended up becoming a workaholic while making it.
 I made this game with a group for a weekend-long game jam and I learned a lot about communication from the experience.